 PRE-COLLEGE PROGRAMS FAQs

-Students are eligible to participate if they have completed the eighth grade and have not entered the tenth grade during the enrollment period.
+Students are eligible to participate if they have completed the 8th grade and have not entered the 10th grade during the enrollment period.
 Applicants must reside in households in which their parent(s)/legal guardian(s) have not earned a Bachelor’s degree, and/or meet low income requirements established by the Department of Education.

 Which target schools should I be attending?